ThePhaseless/MediaCompose/README.md

 # MediaCompose

-A docker-compose project for fast self-hosted media center
+A docker-compose project for quick deployment of self-hosted media center

 ## How to use